fluttercandies/extended_nested_scroll_view/README.md

 Please see the example app of this for a full example.

-# Without ScrollController in NestedScrollView's body
+# Do without ScrollController in NestedScrollView's body

 * due to we can't set ScrollController for list in NestedScrollView's body(it will breaking behaviours of InnerScrollController in NestedScrollView),provide Demos